Table of Contents

 6. Binsar Wildlife Sanctuary

 Situated amidst the picturesque Kumaon Hills, Binsar Wildlife Sanctuary is a lesser-known gem but the best national park in Uttarakhand.
-Covering an area of around 45 square kilometers, it offers a serene environment for nature lovers.
+Covering an area of around 45 square kilometres, it offers a serene environment for nature lovers.
+Due to its high popularity among tourists, it is considered the best wildlife sanctuary in Uttarakhand.

 7. Govind Pashu Vihar Wildlife Sanctuary

 Govind Pashu Vihar Wildlife Sanctuary is a haven for wildlife enthusiasts and nature lovers in the Uttarkashi and Uttarkashi districts.
-It is an area of approximately 958 square kilometers known for its diverse Uttarakhand wildlife- flora, fauna, and breathtaking landscapes.
+It is an area of approximately 958 square kilometres known for its diverse Uttarakhand wildlife- flora, fauna, and breathtaking landscapes.
+Govind Pashu Vihar National Park is famous for its lush green Har ki Dun Valley Trek.

 The sanctuary is home to several endangered and rare species, including the Himalayan snow leopard, Himalayan brown bear, and musk deer.
 Visitors can embark on treks and nature walks to explore the sanctuary’s pristine forests, alpine meadows, and glacial landscapes.
 The sanctuary also houses the famous Har Ki Dun Valley, a trekker’s paradise known for its scenic beauty and cultural heritage.